milvus-io/milvus-docs/site/en/userGuide/bulk_load.md

     print("Failed reason:", task.failed_reason)
 ```

-The following table lists the state of a bulk insertion task.
+The following table lists the state of a file import task.

 | State              |   Code   |   Description                                                |
 | ------------------ | -------- | ------------------------------------------------------------ |